7 Five Parameters

 , our (only) independent variable.

 Consider someone who is about 40 years old on Election Day.
 We have a score or more data points for candidates around that age.
-This area is highlighted by the red box on our plot.
+This area is highlighted by the red box on our plot below.
 As we can see, two died soon after the election.
 Some of them lived for 50 or more years after the election.
 Variation fills the world.
 However, the fitted line tells us that, on average, we would expect a candidate that age to live about 37 years after the election.

 This is a descriptive model, not a causal model.
 Remember our motto from Chapter 1: No causation without manipulation.
 There is no way, for person \(i\), to change the years that she has been alive on Election Day.
 On the day of this election, she is X years old.
 So, there are not two (or more) potential outcomes.
 Without more than one potential outcome, there can not be a causal effect.

 Given that, it is important to monitor our language.
-We do not believe that that changes in election_age
+We do not believe that changes in election_age

 “cause” changes in lived_after